aliakb/attempt_this/README.md

 # And run this from your method:
 attempt(:http) do
     # Make an HTTP call
 end
 ```

+# Return values
+Calling 'attempt' will return result of the code block if there was no exception; otherwise it will return result of the default handler.

 Enjoy!
 And feel free to contribute; just make sure you haven't broken any tests by running 'rake' from project's root.